Frequently Asked Questions

 The rent, and any service charge, will be determined by the managing agent (where applicable) in conjunction with the Community Land Trust.
 Details of how the rent / service charges are reviewed will be set out in the tenancy agreement.

 The development will include 27 Affordable Homes in total: 20 homes that will be available to rent, and 7 available with shared ownership.
-ACLT is seeking to acquire the 20 affordable rented homes only, in partnership with our Registered Provider (RP) partner, Aster.
-The Shared Ownership homes will be provided directly by the RP.
+ACLT own the 20 affordable rented homes only, leased to our Registered Provider (RP) partner, Aster.

 When will the development be completed?